Fundamental Distortion Limits of Analog-to-Digital Compression: The Fundamental Distortion Limit

-The discussion in Subsection~\ref{subsec:finite_dim} on the finite-dimensional counterpart of analog-to-digital compression problem suggests the following intuition for our result: Pinsker's waterfilling expression \eqref{eq:skp} implies that for a Gaussian stationary signal whose power is not uniformly distributed over its spectral band, the optimal distortion-rate tradeoff $D_X(R)$ is achieved by communicating only those bands with the highest energy.
+The discussion in Section~\ref{sec:finite_dims} on the finite-dimensional counterpart of ADX suggests the following intuition for our result assuming $\epsilon(\cdot) \equiv 0$: Pinsker's waterfilling expression \eqref{eq:pinsker} implies that for a Gaussian stationary signal whose power is not uniformly distributed over its spectral occupancy, the optimal distortion-rate tradeoff $D_X(R)$ is achieved by communicating only those bands with the highest energy.
 This means that less degrees of freedom are used in the signal's representation.
-Theorem~\ref{thm:main_result} implies that this reduction in degrees of freedom can be translated to a lower required sampling frequency in order to achieve $D_X(R)$.
-The counterpart of this phenomena in the finite dimensional case can be observed by the conditions for equality between \eqref{eq:D_finite} and \eqref{eq:D_finite_regular} as discussed in Subsection~\ref{subsec:finite_dim}. \\
+Proposition~\ref{prop:opitmal_sampling_rate} implies that this reduction in degrees of freedom can be translated to a lower required sampling rate in order to achieve $D_X(R)$.
+The counterpart of this phenomena in the finite dimensional case is the conditions for equality between \eqref{eq:D_finite} and \eqref{eq:D_finite_regular} as discussed in Section~\ref{sec:finite_dims}. \\